 Account: add you SIP user account

-Domain name: add your registrar proxy, should be the proxy address found under Menu → Account Settings → Default DID Routing in your VoIP.ms account
+Domain name: add your registrar proxy - this should be the proxy address found under Menu → Account Settings → Default DID Routing in your VoIP.ms account

-Explicitly list address for inbound traffic: Enter the IPV4 of your registrar proxy, for example, you can ping newyork.voip.ms (72.251.239.196) or if you not sure, check which registrar server you have chosen under Menu → Account Settings → Default DID Routing.
+Explicitly list address for inbound traffic: Enter the IPV4 of your registrar proxy; for example, you can ping newyork.voip.ms (72.251.239.196) or, if you're not sure, check which registrar server you have chosen under Menu → Account Settings → Default DID Routing.

 Routing /Redirection

-We need to configure the Vodia PBX on how to handle incoming calls on the system.
+We need to configure the Vodia PBX to handle incoming calls on the system.
 Let's scroll down to Routing / Redirection.

-under (Destination for incoming call) you will be presented with a drop-down with five routing settings.
-We will be focusing only on two of the settings in which you can choose the best on that fits your needs.
+Under (Destination for incoming call) you will be presented with a drop-down with five routing settings.
+We will only focus on two of the settings - you can choose the best one for your needs.

-Send calls to the destination in the Request-URI: The Vodia PBX will look at the request URI on an inbound call for example SIP:8573438189@72.251.229.53:5060 SIP/2.0. if this DID is present on the system, Vodia will simply send the call to the specific extension or account on the system.
-To add a DID to your extension simply navigate to Accounts ---> Extension in your domain, choose an extension you would like to append the DID too.
-For example, 440 is the extension account then space and the DID number 440 9784567654 you can add multiple DIDs to an extension by simply repeating the same process; 440 9784567654 9784567654 9784567654 etc.
+Send calls to the destination in the Request-URI: The Vodia PBX will look at the request URI on an inbound call - for example, SIP:8573438189@72.251.229.53:5060 SIP/2.0. if this DID is present on the system, Vodia will simply send the call to the specific extension or account on the system.
+To add a DID to your extension, simply navigate to Accounts ---> Extension in your domain, choose an extension to which you would like to append the DID: for example, 440 is the extension account, then space and the DID number 440 9784567654.
+You can add multiple DIDs to an extension by simply repeating the same process; 440 9784567654 9784567654 9784567654, etc.

-Send all calls to a specific account: You can use this setting to send a call to a specific account on the system, Under (Default Account), Vodia will present to a list of user and account on the system you can choose from.
+Send all calls to a specific account: You can use this setting to send a call to a specific account on the system; under (Default Account), Vodia will present to a list of users and accounts on the system.

 Once you have finished configuring your trunk settings, scroll to the button of the page and press save.
-At this point, if you refresh the page under VoIP provider you should see your VoIP.ms Trunk appear as registered.
-Also, the Vodia PBX will automatically create a dial plan for your domain.
-If you would like to edit the dial plan navigate to Trunks --->VoIP Provider ---->Dial plan
+At this point, if you refresh the page under VoIP provider, you should see your VoIP.ms Trunk appear as registered.
+The Vodia PBX will automatically create a dial plan for your domain.
+If you would like to edit the dial plan, navigate to Trunks --->VoIP Provider ---->Dial plan

-Let us know if you run into any issues, you can send us an email at support@vodia.com
+Let us know if you run into any issues - send us an email at support@vodia.com